JiaaZe/Golgi-analysis-tool/README.md

 ## INTRODUCTION

-1. Download model file from https://github.com/JiaaZe/Golgi-analysis-tool/releases/tag/v0.0.1.
-2. Two ways to get exe file:
+1. Two ways to get exe file:
    - a.
 Download zip file from the latest release
    - b.
-Download source code and run `pyinstaller --distpath ./exe --workpath ./exe/build GolgiAnalysisTool.spec`.
+Download source code and run `pyinstaller --noconfirm --distpath ./exe --workpath ./exe/build GolgiAnalysisTool.spec`.
 The exe file is in `./exe/GolgiAnalysisTool` folder.